Model Names

 (Detail from larger web images - also appears in “66 Models”)

-In the two instances that I have seen the confusingly named Yashicaflex AS (because of the earlier AS-I and AS-II models) with its Japanese language user manual (not destined for export), the name on the cover of the manual is “Yashica Model AS” whilst on its box it is “Yashicaflex Model AS”.
+In the two instances that I have seen the confusingly named Yashicaflex AS (because of the earlier AS-I and AS-II models) with its Japanese language user manual, the name on the cover of the manual is “Yashica Model AS” whilst on its box it is “Yashicaflex Model AS”.

 (Detail from larger web image - also appears in “66 Models”)

-One side of the box has “Yashicaflex”, the other has nothing but the lid has “Yashica” on that side.
-As noted in Lens Caps & Cases, the box for the later Yashica B is quite different colour scheme wise.
+One side it has “Yashicaflex”, the other has nothing but the lid has “Yashica” on that side.
+As noted in Lens Caps, Cases & Boxes, the box for the later lower spec export Yashica B is quite different colour scheme wise.

-Domestically, the Yashicaflex A3 and Yashicaflex B were released in 1957 and their export equivalents, the Yashica B and Yashica D were released in 1958.
+Domestically, the Yashicaflex A (new model) and Yashicaflex B (new model) were released in 1957 and their export equivalents, the Yashica B and Yashica D were released in 1958.
 There would be no more Yashicaflexes (apart from the intriguing continuation of the Yashicaflex name on Yashica 635 ever-ready cases for some years to come) but by this time, Yashica had changed, or was about to change, its own name and “Yashica” was gaining acceptance as a 35 mm and a home movie camera brand.

 Evidence of Sorts

 A forum discussion on photo.net in 1999 refers to an ad for the Yashicaflex S and AS models found in a 1955 magazine (presumably US) and there is a March 1956 Popular Photography review of the Yashicaflex S. However, I have copies of a number of US Yashica ads from 1956, 1957 and 1958 and various models are mentioned but no more Yashicaflexes.
-Also only early models of Yashicaflexes appeared in Swedish ads, i.e., no Yashicaflex C, A2, A3, AS or B (new model).
+Also only early models of Yashicaflexes appeared in Swedish ads, i.e., no Yashicaflex C, A2, A (new model), AS (new model) or B (new model).
 There are no ads found for the Rookie or Hi-Mec in either western market.

 Yashicaflex “Inferior”?

 Some people view Yashicaflexes and Yashica 6x6 TLR models as different but coexisting generations and I have even seen them referred to as “inferior” and “weaker”.
 I can see no evidence of anything other than a change in marketing strategy.
 In the 1956 to 1958 period, some similar models with different names existed at the same time.
-It was only for a relatively short time.
-The Yashicaflex cameras were not inferior or different to the cameras with new names, they just represented a point in time in the normal development cycle and in some cases, they had a doppelganger.
-Apart from nameplate and minor trim, I can’t see any difference between the Yashicaflex B and Yashica D or Yashicaflex A3 and Yashica B.
+It was only for a relatively short period.
+The Yashicaflex cameras were not inferior or technically different to the cameras with new names, they both just represented a point in time in the normal development cycle and in some cases, they had a doppelganger.
+Apart from nameplate and minor trim, I can’t see any difference between the Yashicaflex B (new model) and Yashica D or Yashicaflex A (new model) and Yashica B.